velocitycareerlabs/velocitycore/packages/contract-permissions/README.md

-Example of the usage on your localhost with the blockchain-dev container.
+Example of the usage on your localhost with a Go Ethereum container.

 ```
 const { generateKeyPair } = require('@velocitycareerlabs/crypto');